Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• The downside deviation over 5 years of Enhanced Permanent Portfolio Strategy is 6.6%, which is smaller, thus better compared to the benchmark SPY (14.9%) in the same period.
+• The downside risk over 5 years of Enhanced Permanent Portfolio Strategy is 6.7%, which is lower, thus better compared to the benchmark SPY (15%) in the same period.

 Sharpe: